schollz/amen/README.md

 ![performance](https://user-images.githubusercontent.com/6550035/113587030-1bb69f00-95e3-11eb-92e7-37520fdd24c0.png)

-in this mode you can sample new loops or edit the start/end points of a current loop.
+in this mode you can sample stereo audio to make new loops or edit the start/end points of a current loop from *performance mode*.

 **sampler mode controls:**